 A few simple shifts you can make in this department are to drink at least 12 ounces of water within 20 minutes of waking up (try my Morning Water recipe!), focus on eating more plants throughout the day, and avoid being sedentary for long stretches.
 A simple change like putting your phone across the room or removing the garbage bin from your desk are great tricks to get yourself out of your chair regularly — which helps keep you alert and energized.
 You can also try my 2-week online hydration course if you need help creating hydrating habits.

 No, I’m not talking about Asana or Trello or whatever your Team Lead is encouraging you to use this week.
 Those tools are amazing and absolutely changing the way we work —- but they can also be catastrophic for our productivity and focus.
-You see, when we actually write things down on paper, we provide valuable motor feedback to our brain to help it process the task and create ownership so you are more likely to complete it.
+You see, when we actually write things down on paper, we provide valuable motor feedback.
+That motor feedback helps your brain start thinking about how to accomplish it, and makes you feel ownership over the task.

-Try keeping your big-picture strategy or master task list in a digital planning service (I use and love Microsoft To-Do), but make time each day to parse information out of “the cloud” and onto paper.
+Try keeping your big-picture strategy or master task list in a digital planning service (I use and love Microsoft To-Do), and use a digital calendar like Google Cal for scheduling events.
+But make time each day to parse information out of “the cloud” and onto paper.
 Not only do you get that beneficial motor feedback, but now you can avoid the distraction of going in and out of those apps during the day because the only information you need is written on paper.
 At the end of the day, you can reopen those services and reconcile them with your to-do list.

 I can’t stress this enough: do not entirely replace paper planning with digital planning.
 They should work together and complement each other.
 Writing something down makes you 40% more likely to get it done!